crimx/saladict.crimx.com/source/en/safari.md

 6. Go to any webpage.
 You should see the Saladict icon on the left of the address bar.
 Click and choose `Always allow on every website`.
 7. Enjoy Saladict for Safari!
 8. P.S.
 If you quit Safari (Command+Q), you have to enable `Allow unsigned extensions` again.
+9. If the word panel appears blank, it may be due to a system language encoding issue.
+Open Safari settings, go to "Advanced", "Default Encoding", select UTF-8, then press command + q to quit Safari and reopen it.